 Perhaps I am missing something– but does not these words of Yeshua sound like someone who truly loves the children of Abraham?

-8. Jim D. permalink
+8. Jim D. Avatar

 I like John’s story — it gave me a chuckle.
 His neighbor was telling him in a good humored and diplomatic way that he doesn’t believe Jesus was the messiah.
 That much he knew for sure, but he didn’t want to get into a protracted theological debate that would likely go on and on without resolution (like what we experience with Kavi).
 “Agree to disagree” is an excellent way to keep good neighborly relations.